 Too little sleep can cause weight gain.1

 Get enough rest and sleep—take short naps during daytime to make up for your loss of sleep.
-This is one way to ensure you aren’t gaining weight
+This is one way to ensure you aren’t gaining weight while trying to lose some.

 5. Go Slow And Easy On Yourself